 [PL 2011, c.
-76, §5 (AMD).]
+76, §2 (AMD).]

-5-A. Livestock maintained under a rotational grazing system.
+- 5-A. Livestock maintained under a rotational grazing system.
 Notwithstanding subsection 5, a person is not required to provide shelter for livestock while the animals are maintained under a rotational grazing system as long as the animals do not have injuries or infirmities that prevent them from accessing food and water and are in good body condition.
-For the purposes of this subsection, "rotational grazing system" means the practice of dividing up available pasture into multiple smaller areas during grazing season when pasture is available to meet the dietary requirements of the animals and subsequently moving the animals from one area to another after a number of days or weeks as determined by forage production and quality.

-[PL 2011, c.
-76, §6 (NEW).]
+For the purposes of this subsection, "rotational grazing system" means the practice of dividing up available pasture into multiple smaller areas during grazing season when pasture is available to meet the dietary requirements of the animals and subsequently moving the animals from one area to another after a number of days or weeks as determined by forage production and quality. - [PL 2011, c.
+76, §3 (NEW).] - 6.
+Dogs confined by tethering for long time periods.
+In addition to the requirements of subsection 2, paragraph B, subparagraph (2), when tethering is the primary means of confinement for a dog, the standards for shelter and tethering are as follows: - A. A shelter must be provided that is fully enclosed except for a portal.

-6. Penalty.
-Failure to provide shelter in accordance with this section is a Class D crime.
-[PL 1999, c.
-254, §25 (NEW).]

-7. Dogs confined by tethering for long time periods.
-In addition to the requirements of subsection 2, paragraph B, subparagraph (2), when tethering is the primary means of confinement for a dog, the standards for shelter and tethering are as follows:

-A. A shelter must be provided that is fully enclosed except for a portal.
 The portal must be of a sufficient size to allow the dog unimpeded passage into and out of the structure.
 For dogs other than arctic breeds, the portal must be constructed with a baffle or other means of keeping wind and precipitation out of the interior.
-The shelter must be constructed of materials with a thermal resistance factor of 0.9 or greater and must contain clean bedding material sufficient to retain the dog's normal body heat; and [PL 2009, c.
-343, §26 (AMD).]

-B. The chain or tether must be attached to both the dog and the anchor using swivels or similar devices that prevent the chain or tether from becoming entangled or twisted.
+The shelter must be constructed of materials with a thermal resistance factor of 0.9 or greater and must contain clean bedding material sufficient to retain the dog's normal body heat; and [PL 2007, c.
+439, §28 (AMD).] - B. The chain or tether must be attached to both the dog and the anchor using swivels or similar devices that prevent the chain or tether from becoming entangled or twisted.
 The chain or tether must be attached to a well-fitted collar or harness on the dog.
 For dogs other than dogs kept as sled dogs or dogs used in competition, the chain or tether must be at least 5 times the length of the dog measured from the tip of its nose to the base of its tail.
-For dogs kept as sled dogs or dogs used in competition, the chain or tether must be at least 5 times the length of the dog measured from the tip of its nose to the base of its tail.
-For dogs kept as sled dogs or dogs used in competition, the chain or tether must be:

-(1) At least 2.5 times the length of the dog measured from the tip of its nose to the base of its tail if the anchor is stationary; or

-(2) At least 1.5 times the length of the dog measured from the tip of its nose to the base of its tail if the anchor is a pivot point allowing a 360° area of movement.
+For dogs kept as sled dogs or dogs used in competition, the chain or tether must be: - (1) At least 2.5 times the length of the dog measured from the tip of its nose to the base of its tail if the anchor is stationary; or - (2) At least 1.5 times the length of the dog measured from the tip of its nose to the base of its tail if the anchor is a pivot point allowing a 360° area of movement.
 [PL 2009, c.
-343, §26 (AMD).]
+343, §23 (AMD).]